preset-io/allstars/README.md

 - looking at numerical column names, it may make sense to create some `SUM(amount)` `SUM(quantity)`

-### Inferring other stuff?

-- How do we store user-defined metrics?

 ## Premise #2 Even more can be inferred from a query corpus